 Step 1: Decide how much you want to transfer and in what currency

 This is pretty self-explanatory and requires using the drop-down menus.
-When your currencies have been selected TransferWise will tell you the rate you will receive as shown below (this is a dummy transfer I did for demonstration purposes, rates subject to change):
+Use the TransferWise Currency Coverter to see exactly how much you will get.
+The converter will lock in the rate you will receive provided you go through with the transfer (this is a dummy transfer I did for demonstration purposes, rates subject to change):

 Insert your personal details in the relevant boxes including your address.